masterei/jquery-form-submit/README.md

 // 1500 is the default page reload timeout in ms after a successfully request
 ```

-Note: You can freely utilize all the ajax shipped configuration and callback functions.
+Note: You can freely utilize all the default ajax configuration and callback functions.
+The best example is when you don't want to use the `PNotify` plugin wherein you can freely
+replace the default `done()` and `fail()` callback so that it will suit to your needs.

 ### Additional Events
 ```javascript